Skip to main content

 • Forgetting to notify customers about new automated touchpoints

-If your team needs more comprehensive support, consider professional AI training and support services to ensure smooth adoption.
+• If your team needs more comprehensive support, consider professional implementation assistance to ensure smooth adoption.

 Week 3: Test, Measure, and Adjust (Days 15-21)